Seafood: Health hazards

 Fish and shellfish have a natural tendency to concentrate inorganic and organic toxins and pollutants in their bodies, including methylmercury, a highly toxic organic compound of mercury, polychlorinated biphenyls (PCBs), and microplastics.
-Species of fish that are high on the food chain, such as shark, swordfish, king mackerel, albacore tuna, and tilefish contain higher concentrations of these bioaccumulants.
-This is because bioaccumulants are stored in the muscle tissues of fish, and when a predatory fish eats another fish, it assumes the entire body burden of bioaccumulants in the consumed fish.
-Thus species that are high on the food chain amass body burdens of bioaccumulants that can be ten times higher than the species they consume.
+Species of fish that are high on the food chain, such as shark, swordfish, king mackerel, albacore tuna, and tilefish contain higher concentrations of these bioaccumulates.
+This is because bioaccumulates are stored in the muscle tissues of fish, and when a predatory fish eats another fish, it assumes the entire body burden of bioaccumulates in the consumed fish.
+Thus species that are high on the food chain amass body burdens of bioaccumulates that can be ten times higher than the species they consume.
 This process is called biomagnification.

-Man-made disasters can cause localised hazards in seafood which may spread widely via piscine food chains.
+Man-made disasters can cause localized hazards in seafood which may spread widely via piscine food chains.
 The first occurrence of widespread mercury poisoning in humans occurred this way in the 1950s in Minamata, Japan.
 Wastewater from a nearby chemical factory released methylmercury that accumulated in fish which were consumed by humans.
 Severe mercury poisoning is now known as Minamata disease.
-The 2011 Fukushima Daiichi Nuclear Power Plant disaster and 1947 - 1991 Marshall Islands nuclear bomb testing led to dangerous radionuclide contamination of local sea life which, in the latter case, remained as of 2008.
+The 2011 Fukushima Daiichi Nuclear Power Plant disaster and 1947–1991 Marshall Islands nuclear bomb testing led to dangerous radionuclide contamination of local sea life which, in the latter case, remained as of 2008.

-A widely cited study in JAMA which synthesised government and MEDLINE reports, and meta-analyses to evaluate risks from methylmercury, dioxins, and polychlorinated biphenyls to cardiovascular health and links between fish consumption and neurologic outcomes concluded that: "The benefits of modest fish consumption (1-2 servings/wk) outweigh the risks among adults and, excepting a few selected fish species, among women of childbearing age.
+A widely cited study in JAMA which synthesized government and MEDLINE reports, and meta-analyses to evaluate risks from methylmercury, dioxins, and polychlorinated biphenyls to cardiovascular health and links between fish consumption and neurologic outcomes concluded that: "The benefits of modest fish consumption (1-2 servings/wk) outweigh the risks among adults and, excepting a few selected fish species, among women of childbearing age.
 Avoidance of modest fish consumption due to confusion regarding risks and benefits could result in thousands of excess CHD [congenital heart disease] deaths annually and suboptimal neurodevelopment in children."